thienthu11/Capstone-Project_Lending-Club-Data/README.md

 ### Project Outline:
 I break this project down to 3 main parts: Exploring and observing, Analyzing main variables and Machine Learning_Modeling

 I. Exploring and observing the data to understand more about the data: what information containt in the data, what type of the data and so on.
 This step will help me to pick important variables to build my models later on.
-Ste
-a) D
-b) Similar Distributions
+Steps include in this part: creating meta data, converting variables to correct/needed type such as numeric, date, replacing missing values with 0 and defining default loans.

 II.
-Good Loans vs Bad Loans
-a) Types of Loans
-b) Loans issued by Region
-c) A Deeper Look into Bad Loans
+Analyzing main variables: I will look deeper into the default loans such as default rate based on grade and interest rate.
+I also check the relationship between annual income, interest rate, grade and loan amount, funded amount, funded amount invested.

 III.
-The Business Perspective
-a) Understanding the Operative side of Business
-b) Analysis by Income Category

-IV.
-Assesing Risks
-a) Understanding the Risky Side of Business
-b) The importance of Credit Scores
-c) What determines a bad loan
-d) Defaulted Loans e) Risks by Purposes

-References:
+Machine learning_Modeling: Logistic Regression, Linear Model, Decision Tree, Random Forest and Stochastic Gradient Boosting.